-Charging: Once membership status was confirmed or created, then the circulation librarian employed a system to charge books to the borrower.
-Several systems had been employed up through the late 1920s, including the ledger system, the dummy system, the temporary slip system, the permanent slip or card system, the Browne system, and eventually the Newark charging system (see Flexner, p.
-73 and on for details).
+Once membership status was confirmed or created, then the circulation librarian employed a system to charge books to the borrower.
+Several systems had been employed up through the late 1920s, including the ledger system, the dummy system, the temporary slip system, the permanent slip or card system, the Browne system, and eventually the Newark charging system (see Flexner, 1927, pp. 73-82 for details).
 Assuming the librarian in the 1930s used the Newark system, when a book was to be checked out, the librarian needed to enter the details on a "book card, a date slip and a book pocket for each book" (Flexner, 1927, p.
 78).
 Flexner goes on to outline the process:

 The date slip is pasted opposite the pocket at the back of the book.
 The date which indicates when the book is due to be returned or when issued is stamped on each of three records, the reader's card, the book card and the date slip.
 The borrower's number is copied opposite the date on the book card.
 The date on the date slip indicates at once the file in which the book card is to be found, and the [librarian] assistant is able to discharge the book and release the borrower immediately on the return of the volume (Flexner, 1927, pp. 78-79).

-In essence, circulating books or works to patrons involved a lot of paperwork, and you can imagine that it might be prone to error.
-However, the number of systems at the time show that the processes and routines were increasingly becoming standardized, and standardization is a necessary pre-requisite to automation.
+In essence, charging books or works to patrons involved a lot of paperwork, and you can imagine that it might be prone to error.
+However, the number of systems at the time and the discussions and debates around them show that the processes and routines were steadily becoming standardized, and standardization is a necessary pre-requisite to automation.

 Parker's achievement in automation eventually improved the library experience for patrons as well as the librarians at the circulation desk, and indirectly their colleagues throughout the library.
 That is, once circulation standards stabilized, and once technology like punched cards became available generally, then it became possible to automate this process for the library.
-And this was good; the effects were that automation increased circulation and that an automated circulation process saved the time of the reader, four seconds to be exact!
+And this was good; the effects were that automation increased circulation and that an automated circulation process Saved The Time Of The Reader, down to four seconds to be exact!

-We also are not simply interested in standardizing things like the forms used to catalog and charge a book, to create member records, to draw up a license for an electronic resource, as we'll discuss later in the semester.
-We are also interested in standardizing, as Flexner would say, "routines", processes, or workflows.
+We also are not simply interested in standardizing things like the forms used to catalog and charge a book, to create member records, to draw up licenses for an electronic resources, as we'll discuss later.
+We are also interested in standardizing, as Flexner (1927) would say, "routines", processes, or workflows.
 Thus, our additional readings are on TERMS, or Techniques for Electronic Resource Management.
-TERMS is not a true standard, but more of a de facto standard that helps outline the electronic resource management work flow.
+TERMS is not a true standard, but more of a de facto or proposed standard that helps outline the electronic resource management work flow.
 It was developed in order for librarians or others dealing with electronic resources to come to a consensus on the processes of electronic resource management.
-Version 1 of TERMS is described by the TERMS authors in the Library Technology Reports readings of chapters 1-8.
+Version 1 of TERMS is described by the TERMS authors in an issue of Library Technology Reports.
 Although it has been replaced by a newer version, it still functions as a thorough introduction to the ERM work flow and provides guidance and suggestions on all aspects of electronic resource management.
-For example, in chapter 7 of the LTS report on TERMS version 1, the authors provide very helpful information on the importance of working with providers or vendors in case of cancellation of a resource.
+For example, in chapter 7 of the LTS report on TERMS version 1, the authors provide information on the importance of working with providers or vendors in case of cancellation of a resource.
 They write:

 Do not burn any bridges!
 Many resources have postcancellation access, which means you need to keep up a working relationship with suppliers; this might also incur a platform access fee going forward, so this needs to be budgeted for in future years.
 Review the license to fully understand what your postcancellation rights to access may be.
 In addition, you may resubscribe to the resources in future years.
 Content is bought and sold by publishers and vendors.
 Therefore, you may end up back with your original vendor a year or two down the line!

-Some of this material is repeated in version 2 of TERMS, but version 2 was created in order to address changes in the world and to include more input from the community.
+Some of this material is repeated in version 2 of TERMS, but version 2 was created in order to address changes and to include more input from the community.
 Version 2 also includes a slightly modified outline, and includes the following parts: